Rogers School District with additional police presence

 ROGERS, Ark.
-(KNWA/KFTA) – Maxx Tumey is a 3’d grader soon to be 4th grader at Frank Tillery Elementary in Rogers.
+(KNWA/KFTA) – Maxx Tumey is a third-grader and soon-to-be fourth-grader at Frank Tillery Elementary in Rogers.

 He said when he got to school on Wednesday, he was pleasantly surprised that, for the first time he remembers, there was a Rogers police officer at school.